 When Ellie and Travis Johnson, the owners of the inn and Clay's aunt and uncle, tell Laurel the history of the inn she becomes engrossed in the elderly couple's love story that began during World War II at a U.S.-Based Military Hospital in Australia.
 As the story unfolds, Laurel learns that sometimes in the messy sea of humanity, love simply is.

-When Love Simply Is, Book 3 in Tracey's Return to the Home Front Series, will be released on October 2, 2019
+When Love Simply Is, Is Book 3 in Tracey's Return to the Home Front Series

 "Every muscle in his body twitched then tightened as memories of laughter and heartache bombarded him and froze his scuffed boots in their tracks.
 Five years or a lifetime ago, he'd recognize the voice that still haunted his nights and echoed in his dreams.
 He was on the verge of leaving the much needed supplies on the counter and hightailing it out of there when the burlap curtain drew back and out stepped Ellie Bennett, though he guessed her last name was different now.
 He'd heard she'd gotten married a few years back."